Waterways Program Grants

 - Applicants not able to provide the 50% match, but can demonstrate a "qualified need" can still apply.

-- For more information on a “qualified need,” please contact Paul Petersen, DNR Parks and Recreation waterways grant program manager, at 517-284-6122.
+- For addiitonal information on a “qualified need,” please contact Paul Petersen, DNR Parks and Recreation waterways grant program manager, at 517-284-6122.

-- Must provide an approved Harbor/Marina Facilities 5-year Recreation Plan (or amendment to the 5-year plan) through Grants Management that includes the following:
+- An approved Harbor/Marina Facilities 5-Year Recreation Plan (or amendment to the existing 5-year plan) through Grants Management that includes:

 - A description of recreational plan elements such as facility size, marketing/events/partnering plans, dredging needs, dredging cycles (how often), dredge volume and dredge disposal location.